rationalpov/mentalModel/BasicArithmetic.md

 Acemoglu and Robinson's major argument is economic prosperity depends above all is whether the economic and political system is inclusive or extractive

 inclusive system, is a additive one, and extractive system, is an multiplicative one.

-### Identify what kind of distribution it is, is it normal or powerlaw distributed ?

-* What do you mean by distribution ?

-How the numbers scatter, it appears visually when make a histogram out the data

-From Brian Christian and Tom Griffiths's [Algorithms to Live By: The Computer Science of Human Decisions](https://www.amazon.com/Algorithms-Live-Computer-Science-Decisions/dp/1627790365/ref=sr_1_sc_1?ie=UTF8&qid=1503015103&sr=8-1-spell&keywords=alogorimthm+to+live+by),

-> In the broadest sense, there are two types of things in the world: things that tend toward (or cluster around) some kind of “natural” value, and things that don’t.

-> Human life spans are clearly in the former category.
-They roughly follow what’s termed a “normal” distribution— also known as the “Gaussian” distribution, after the German mathematician Carl Friedrich Gauss, and informally called the “bell curve” for its characteristic shape.
-This shape does a good job of characterizing human life spans; the average life span for men in the United States, for instance, is centered at about 76 years, and the probabilities fall off fairly sharply to either side.
-Normal distributions tend to have a single appropriate scale: a one-digit life span is considered tragic, a three-digit one extraordinary.
-Many other things in the natural world are normally distributed as well, from human height, weight, and blood pressure to the noontime temperature in a city and the diameter of fruits in an orchard.

-Why is that ? it could because a normal distribution is a sign telling you the underlining system is an additive one, the system consist of many components and the result is the sum of the individual parts, so it is like taking a sum of the individual parts and central limit theory applies.

-> There are a number of things in the world that don’t look normally distributed, however— not by a long shot.
-The average population of a town in the United States, for instance, is 8,226.
-But if you were to make a graph of the number of

-> towns by population, you wouldn’t see anything remotely like a bell curve.
-There would be way more towns smaller than 8,226 than larger.
-At the same time, the larger ones would be way bigger than the average.
-This kind of pattern typifies what are called “power-law distributions.”
-These are also known as “scale-free distributions” because they characterize quantities that can plausibly range over many scales: a town can have tens, hundreds, thousands, tens of thousands, hundreds of thousands, or millions of residents, so we can’t pin down a single value for how big a “normal” town should be.
-The power-law distribution characterizes a host of phenomena in everyday life that have the same basic quality as town populations: most things below the mean, and a few enormous ones above it.
-Movie box-office grosses, which can range from four to ten figures, are another example.
-Most movies don’t make much money at all, but the occasional Titanic makes … well, titanic amounts.
-In fact, money in general is a domain full of power laws.
-Power-law distributions characterize both people’s wealth and people’s incomes.
-The mean income in America, for instance, is $ 55,688— but because income is roughly power-law distributed, we know, again, that many more people will be below this mean than above it, while those who are above might be practically off the charts.
-So it is: two-thirds of the US population make less than the mean income, but the top 1% make almost ten times the mean.
-And the top 1% of the 1% make ten times more than that.

-powerlaw distribution is a sign of the underlying system is multiplicative one, and grows exponentially.

-#### Prediction rules for power law distributed things.

-Multiple the quantity observed by some constant factor, if you don't know any thing about it, it happens to be 2,

-#### Prediction rules for normal distributed things.

-if less than average, predict the average.

-eg. if you meet a young man and need to predict how long he will live, give out the average life span of the city.

-if more than average, average + some more